n26/psd2-tpp-docs/doc/fallback-pisp.md

 * device token : `device-token: {{device_token}}`
 * real user ip: `x-tpp-userip<span id="1973177c-3174-44a7-bc31-8d826f00a77a" data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="1973177c-3174-44a7-bc31-8d826f00a77a">: {{userip}}</span>`

-> ⚠ TPP should provide a unique `device_token` per client/device connection. `device_token` must be a valid UUID v4 as per RFC 4122.
+> :warning: TPP should provide a unique `device_token` per client/device connection. `device_token` must be a valid UUID v4 as per RFC 4122.

 ##### Importance of `x-tpp-userip`